The Best Coffee Taste, Zhyvago Coffee Roastery

 🔍 Interior Design

-On the second floor, there’s an outdoor terrace, and if anyone is having coffee there in this weather, they’re definitely European.
-From my experience, Europeans insist on sitting on outdoor terraces come rain or shine.
+On the second floor, there’s an outdoor terrace, and if someone is having coffee there in this weather, they must definitely be European.

-🏖️ Zibago Coffee Beach Café
+🏖️ Jibago Coffee Beach Café

 The opening hours here are from 8 AM to 8 PM, which is slightly shorter than the main branch.
 [Google Map]

 It’s very easy to find the café on the main street of Depot Island in American Village.
 It’s not difficult at all.
-As you walk along the road by the beach and look towards the shops, you’ll come across this café.
+As you walk along the road by the beach and look towards the shops, you’ll spot this café.
 If you haven’t tried Zhivago Coffee yet, pop in and grab a cup to enjoy while exploring American Village.
 After all, a good trip is best enjoyed with a delicious coffee ☕️

-The coffee I recommend is definitely the Americano.
+The coffee I definitely recommend is the Americano.

-My friend says that paying more than 1 euro for an espresso is something only fools do, so having a nearly 3 euro espresso feels a bit pricey.
+My friend says that paying more than 1 euro for an espresso is something only fools do, so having a nearly 3-euro espresso feels a bit pricey.

 The last one is an iced Americano.

-- Recommended post: My Favourite Café in Okinawa
+- Recommended Post: My Favourite Cafe in Okinawa